 Magnetic material and magnetic fields surround us in our day-to-day lives, from the refrigerator magnets to the Earth’s magnetic field to the speakers in our homes, on the stage, in our cars, etc.

 Why and how do speakers use magnets?
 Speakers are transducers of energy that convert electrical energy (audio signals) into mechanical wave energy (sound waves).
-Many speaker drivers utilize electromagnetism to turn the AC voltage of the audio signal into diaphragm movement within a magnetic field in order to produce sound.
+Many speaker drivers utilize electromagnetism to turn the AC voltage of the audio signal into diaphragm movement within a magnetic field to produce sound.

 In this article, we’ll have a closer look at how and why speakers use magnets and discuss the various speaker-types that use electromagnetism to convert audio into sound.